 Kiki Petrosino is the author of three books of poetry: Witch Wife (2017), Hymn for the Black Terrific (2013) and Fort Red Border (2009), all from Sarabande Books.
 She holds graduate degrees from the University of Chicago and the University of Iowa Writer's Workshop.
 Her poems and essays have appeared in Poetry, Best American Poetry, The Nation, The New York Times, FENCE, Gulf Coast, Jubilat, Tin House and on-line at Ploughshares.
 She is founder and former co-editor of Transom, an independent on-line poetry journal.Petrosino is an Associate Professor of English at the University of Louisville, where she directs the Creative Writing Program.
 She also teaches part-time in the brief-residency MFA program at Spalding University.
-In recognition of artistic excellence, Petrosino is the recipient of a Fellowship in Creative Writing from the National Endowment for the Arts and an Al Smith Fellowship Award from the Kentucky Arts Council.
+Petrosino is the recipient of a Pushcart Prize, a Fellowship in Creative Writing from the National Endowment for the Arts, and an Al Smith Fellowship Award from the Kentucky Arts Council.